technoblogy/ulisp-serpente/README.md

-### uLisp for Serpente boards
+# uLisp for Serpente boards

 The Arturo182 Serpente boards are based on the Microchip ATSAMD21E, an ARM Cortex M0+ CPU with a 48 MHz clock.
 There are three variants which differ only in the type of USB connector provided.

-For full information about the Serpente boards see: https://serpente.solder.party<Serpente Documentation>.
+For full information about the Serpente boards see: [Serpente Documentation](https://serpente.solder.party).

 #### Installing the Serpente core